BBC News presentation: 2007 Clamshell

-Channel promotions now featured a BBC World box logo in dark red that was slightly elongated to either side so that the box was wider than on other BBC channels.
+Channel promotions now featured a BBC World box logo in dark red that was largely elongated to either side so that the box was wider than on other BBC channels.
 This box, alongside the station tagline below, could be seen in the bottom right corner of the screen throughout.
 The promotion ended with no particular style and instead used the programme title sequence in place of the programme name.
 The break filler originally retained the style as used previously with updated channel logos, however it was changed around 2008 to a new style.
 This new layout featured two boxes adjacent to each other extending of each side of the screen.
 Where they meet in the centre left of the screen, the corners of the boxes curve with a slight gap between the two.
 The left hand box contains the topic of the information, e.g. News or Markets, placed sideways towards the right, while the right contains the information itself.
 Promotions included in the break filler took up the whole of the screen and shrank back as a smaller screen into a widened left hand box.
 The BBC World one-line logo in these occasions was located in the left hand corner of the screen.
 The background to each item varied and featured an image faded into a red toned background in the top and right sides.

-The countdown remained the same following the new look with no logo present on screen and only appeared when the final red bar engulfed the screen at the end of the countdown.
+Apart from a new soundtrack, the countdown remained the same following the new look with no logo present on screen and only appeared when the final red bar engulfed the screen at the end of the countdown.
 The studio set also remained the same, albeit with slight colour modifications to make the reds deeper.